 After driving for a touchdown in their opening drive to tie the game at 7-all and notching three first downs, the Wildcats not only accumulated just five first downs the remainder of the game, but also lost top running back Mason Saffels to an injury.

-Page 2 of 2 - “When your star running back goes out with an injury that puts a damper on your game plan,” Harrisonville head coach Chuck Lliteras said.
+“When your star running back goes out with an injury that puts a damper on your game plan,” Harrisonville head coach Chuck Lliteras said.
 “It slowed us down.
 We had to put in some young guys back there.
 And we couldn't get them off the field.”

 While Richard and Fugitt both admitted Saffels going down was a huge turn of events, it didn't mean the Panther defense was out of the woods.
 They were able to slow down the remaining Harrisonville offensive weapons in an impressive performance.